hosseinshafieee/Mouse-Mover-Code-Pretender/README.md

 ## Steps
 #### First: install required libraries
 You need to install these libraries to start using this ...
-    $Copy and paste these commands in your terminal
+    $ Copy and paste these commands in your terminal

     $ pip install argparse
     $ pip install time